andersjel/boxes/doc/boxes-reference.rst

 - :doc:`boxes/__init__` --- convenience reexports.
 - :doc:`boxes/box` --- contains the :class:`~boxes.box.Box` class and the
-  :func:`~boxes.box.entangle` function.
+  :func:`~boxes.box.context` function.
 - :doc:`boxes/cartesian` --- contains the :class:`~boxes.cartesian.Vect` and
   :class:`~boxes.cartesian.Rect` classes.
 - :doc:`boxes/constrain` --- a collection of constraints.
 - :doc:`boxes/display` --- render some boxes to an image file.
-- :doc:`boxes/layout` --- contains the :class:`~boxes.layout.Layout` class which
+- :doc:`boxes/context` --- contains the :class:`~boxes.context.Context` class
-  holds the equations constraining a layout.
+  which holds the equations constraining a set of boxes.

 .. toctree::
   :hidden: